- Basics

 To control selected device SIMs:

-- Select one or more device checkboxes from the left-hand side of the Devices screen.
+- Select one or more device checkboxes from the Devices page.

-- Invoke the ACTIONS drop-down menu from the top, right-hand side, of the Devices screen and select Manage policy > Enable SIM control.
+- Select the ACTIONS drop-down menu from the Devices page and select Manage policy > Enable SIM control.

 -